TheEarnest/Potential-Predictability/README.md

 ## Working Notes

+  * MICOM hy output is missing in the figure list (also fail plot the figures?)
   * Trouble in presenting local maximum predictability!!!
 (HDF error).
   * Should add the sctipt for calculating PPP with observation
   * Should add a matlab script for ploting results of vertical section (mainly for MICOM)